• Skip to primary navigation

 Shortcrust Pastry

-• In a medium to large-sized mixing bowl, lightly cream together the butter and sugar.
+• In a medium to large-sized mixing bowl, lightly cream together the ⅓ cup butter and 2 tablespoon sugar.

-• Add the egg yolk, vanilla or lemon extract, and lemon zest and combine.
+• Add the 1 large egg yolk, ½ teaspoon vanilla extract or lemon extract, and lemon zest and combine.

-• Add the all-purpose flour and mix the pastry dough just enough to incorporate the flour into the wet ingredients.
+• Add 1 cup of 1 cup all-purpose flour and mix the pastry dough just enough to incorporate the flour into the wet ingredients.

 • Gather the dough up and shape it into a disc.
 Wrap with cling film and refrigerate for an hour to chill.